 Your job will be a lot easier--and your systems more secure--if you follow the basic guidelines for access control rules.

-As the first line of defense, you must apply a default deny to your firewalls.
+As the line of defense, you must apply a default deny to your firewalls.
 Unless a service or connection type is expressly permitted, it should be prohibited.
 This will block most white-noise traffic from even getting onto the network.

 Rule sets should be as specific as possible with regard to the network traffic they control--source/ destination IP addresses, source/destination port numbers, applications information (for a proxy), etc. The trick is to make your rules broad enough to block all of the unwanted traffic, but not so broad that you also block legitimate traffic by mistake.

 Finally, keep it simple.
 Rule sets should have a minimal number of rules to avoid accidentally introducing holes in access control.
 Complex rule sets make it tough to figure out what is allowed and what is denied.

 Security is complex enough without introducing errors and vulnerabilities on your own.
 Keep your firewall rules on the straight and narrow, and your networks will be more secure.

 Dig Deeper on Network device security: Appliances, firewalls and switches